schneider-simon/uva-software-evolution/src/series1/readme.md

 ```

-The question arises if we should count bracket lines in the first place since the LOC greatly depend on the style of the programmer or the current conventions inside the community.
+The question arises if we should count bracket lines in the first place since the LOC greatly depend on the style of the programmer or the current conventions of the community.

 There are also other practitioners that do not count bracket lines as lines of code [Klint, 2009, p.
 9].